jeremytammik/tbc/a/1812_tutorial_book_insight.md

 twitter:

+The C# Yellow Book, a Chinese Revit API tutorial and insight into Insight in the #RevitAPI #DynamoBim @AutodeskForge @AutodeskRevit #bim #ForgeDevCon http://bit.ly/csbookrvtapitutor

 I very much enjoyed my quick visit to Swissbau Basel yesterday and meeting so many wonderful people there.
 Here are some recent getting started tips on various areas: programming in general, C#, the Revit API and Insight &ndash; The C&#35; Yellow Book